Guerra24/Firefox-UWP-Style/README.md

 ## Install

 The theme uses OS-level dark/light setting to apply the correct colors.
-This can cause color issues if you select a theme inside Firefox, to avoid it use the default theme.
+This can cause color issues if you select a theme inside Firefox, to avoid them use the default theme.

 Light theme is not 100% finished, some rarely used pages may fallback to dark colors.